• Skip to main content

 Things are bleak in Tampa.

 Until the early 1900s, most Floridians are still living within 50 miles of the Georgia border.
-To the south are cattle ranches and wilderness.
+To the south lie cattle ranches and wilderness areas.

 Two years later, he retires from Standard Oil’s day-to-day running.
 Instead, he begins buying up regional railroads reaching south from Jacksonville.
 His first job is to move them all to a standard rail gauge.